xem92/MVD_ToolScripting_Finalwork/README.md

 ## 2. Export scene information into the engine using the tools we created.
 ## 3. Create a new component (movable platform e.g).
 ### New component Faller
 Faller component added.
-if detect collision wait 10sec and fall with given speed
+If a collision is detected, wait 10sec and fall with given speed.
 Parameter: speed
 ### Add new component button
 Add new component: Rotator, Tag, Faller
 ## 4. Complete the renderer debug menu (material parameters support)